MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

   + Cardinality analysis can work on MIR or LIR, since cardinality ought to be constant under optimization.

-  + Selectivity factors will need to be just made up for now.
+  + Selectivity factors will need to be just made up for now; it may pay to set all factors to 1, i.e., to get a worst-case estimate.

 - Use the cardinality analysis to build the memory cost model.